What your Equifax Score says about you as a

 The nature of the credit or loan

 Home loans and HELP Debt are seen as a lower risk than car finance or payday lending.
+Contrary to popular opinion, applying for a home loan can actually increase your credit score.

-Loans that you have applied for in the last five years are listed as credit enquiries.
+Credit that you have applied for in the last five years are listed as credit enquiries.

 Loans or accounts where you’re more than 60 days overdue are listed as defaults.
+Defaults have a significant negative impact on your credit score.

 A court writ is a formally written document that is issued by the court, usually because someone has lodged a court case against you.